The Town (2010 film): Plot

-Doug tries to back out of an upcoming $3.5 million heist at Fenway Park, angering Jem and Fergie; the latter threatens to kill Claire if Doug does not partake in the robbery.
-Fergie reveals that he controlled Doug's father by turning Doug's mother into an addict, which ultimately led to her suicide.
+Doug tries to back out of an upcoming $3.5 million heist at Fenway Park, angering Jem and Fergie; the latter threatens to kill Claire if Doug does not partake in the robbery and reveals that he controlled Stephen by turning Doug's mother into an addict, which ultimately led to her suicide.

 Doug reluctantly agrees to do the job, but swears he will kill Fergie if anything happens to Claire.
 At Fenway Park, Doug and Jem enter disguised as Boston police officers, with help from an inside accomplice, steal $3,500,000 in gate cash, and prepare to escape in an ambulance disguised as paramedics.

 Unbeknownst to the crew, Frawley had used Doug's ex-girlfriend (and Jem's sister) Krista's drug addiction to turn her into an informant.
 The FBI, tipped off by Krista, surround the perimeter alongside police and state troopers.
 Caught in a shootout with FBI SWAT agents, Dez and Gloansy are killed.

 Frawley later spots Jem, and Jem is wounded in their exchange of gunfire.
 Determined not go back to prison, he commits suicide by cop.
 Doug witnesses his death before escaping in a police cruiser.

 Knowing that Claire is in danger, Doug kills Fergie and his bodyguard Rusty.
 After contacting Claire, Doug spots the FBI with her, and she manages to warn him away.
-Doug escapes by donning an MBTA uniform from his uncle, and later grabs a train to Florida.
+Doug escapes by donning an MBTA uniform from his uncle, and later boards a train to Florida.
 Frawley deduces that Claire tipped Doug off, but has insufficient grounds to arrest her.

 Later, while Claire is gardening, she finds a buried bag containing money, a tangerine, and a note from Doug suggesting she can make better use of it and that they may meet again one day.
 Claire donates the money, in memory of Doug's mother, to refurbish the ice hockey arena where Doug played.

 From the deck of a small house, Doug looks out over the water, forlorn, but seemingly safe in Florida.

-Alternate ending

-In the Alternative Cut, during his escape from Boston, Doug is confronted by the three men he and Jem assaulted in defense of Claire.
-One of the men asks Doug about the money (implying he knows about the heist, likely from Fergie).
-He and Doug argue, his partners encouraging him to kill Doug.
-The man is reluctant until Doug asks, "How's the leg?" at which point he shoots Doug several times in the street, leaving him to die.
-A later scene shows Claire, still with the money, seeing a news report of Doug's death on TV.